Code-Institute-Submissions/P4-Sports-Expert/TESTING.md

 The reason for this is because I have set up django signals for a user profile to be created everytime a user signs up for an account.
 However since I only set this up after the superuser and other users were already created I needed to put Blank and Null = True in some fields in the model which is causing the form to accept whitespace.

-Since nearly every model in my database is connected in someway I have concluded the only way to fix this bug would be to wipe all databases clear of all data which is not really feasable at this point in development.
+Since nearly every model in my database is connected in some way I have concluded the only way to fix this bug would be to wipe all databases clear of all data which is not really feasible at this point in development.

 [Top of page &uarr;](#contents)